Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: The mathematical model and basic algorithms

 \subsection{Boundary value problems and a Chebyshev spectral collocation method}

 It was shown in \cite{ENS} by a variational argument that the interfaces satisfy the following Young-Laplace equations and free boundary condition:

 Here $H_S(x,y,z)$ is defined to be the mean curvature of the surface $S$ when $(x,y,z)\in S$ and is undefined otherwise.
 Often $z=z(x,y)$, then $2H_S(x,y,z) = \nabla \cdot Tz$ with $Tz = \nabla z /\sqrt{1 + |\nabla z|^2}$, though we will not assume this non-parametric form here.
+We also note that Treinen \cite{Treinen2010} adapted this theoretical approach to some of the configurations in our current work.
 From this point onward, we will use the convention of capitalizing the height of the solutions of the differential equations without a Lagrange multiplier, and lower case letters will be reserved for the height of the physical interfaces.

 Two particular forms of the differential equation $2H_U = \kappa U$ will sometimes be used.
 The first form assumes the solution in $\mathbb{R}^3$ is symmetric about the vertical axis, parametrized by arc length $s$, and is